See Ski Resort Austria

 Lift Passes

 The ski resorts of the Paznaun valley, including See, each have a cost-effective 'local' area ski pass as well as access to the broader Silvretta Pass.
-The ‘local’ day passes have a morning option with a hefty refund when you finish before 12.30am.
-From season 23/24, local lift passes are valid in both Kappl & nearby See.
+The ‘local’ day passes have a morning option with a hefty refund if you finish before 12.30am.
+Local lift passes are valid in both See & nearby Kappl.
 That's cool!
-Also, on Weekends, children (aged 8-16yr) have a dramatically reduced lift pass rate.
+Also, on weekends, children (aged 8-16yr) have a dramatically reduced lift pass rate.

-The Silvretta Pass is more expensive but does include unfettered access to all the ski lifts & trails of Kappl, Galtuer, Ischgl-Samnaun & See resorts.
+The Silvretta Pass is more expensive but does include unfettered access to all the ski lifts & trails of Kappl, Galtuer, Ischgl-Samnaun plus See resorts.
 Free local ski buses link the resorts together.

 View the Paznauntal's Silvretta Pass resort map below.